 Our “resume.”
 Please help support the work.
 Without you we can’t continue.
 We have roundups that we need to attend and Court issues to address.
 We have several projects including investigative work and creation of a public lands handbook for wild horse advocates.
 We need your help to keep this going!

-The below list is not inclusive (but representative) of all of the meetings attended, field work WHE has done and documents WHE has created and contributed to:
+The below list is not inclusive (but representative) of all of the meetings attended, field work WHE has done and documents WHE has created and contributed to.
+We get extremely busy and update this page as we have time.
+If page is not up to date you can simply go to the home page and start reading… we will get to it as fast as possible.
+Thank you.

 -March 2013- Bureau of Land Management (BLM) Advisory Board public education information to assist in crafting relevant comments.
 Crafted and submitted reports to Advisory Board.
 Gathering volunteers and beginning “Keep Them in The Wild” action campaign to address varied issues designed to keep wild herds in the wild.
 Continued legal action in Three Federal court cases addressing inhumane treatment, lack of adequate information for removals and access to wild horses and burros from range through adoption, sale or death: Owyhee HERE.
 Gained another decision in the TripleB/Jackson Mountain case that keeps all areas open in Discovery as we head to hearing on the underlying case READ HERE.
 Working on several issues pending at the state level in Nevada including the Bill to ban horse tripping and language to promote tourism and protection in Nevada.
 WHE president Laura Leigh shot video of horse tripping and gave testimony at the hearing.
 “Movie Week” brought many issues to the public through use of video.
 The “finale” was the edit of roundups in 2012.
 Continued work with various media outlets.
 Continued range work to prepare for some of the issues that will face wild horses and burros in the coming year so we are ready with data as it is needed.